Efficient Video Prediction via Sparsely Conditioned Flow Matching: Method

 \subsection{Video Prediction}

-In this subsection we first describe how we use a perceptual autoencoder to reduce the dimensionality of data, then we explain our training procedure and how we generate videos and finally how we accelerate the generation by using \warm.

-\textbf{Latent Image Compression.} Given a dataset of videos $D$, we start from training a VQGAN \cite{esser2021taming} on separate frames from that dataset.
-VQGAN consists of an encoder ${\cal E}$ and a decoder ${\cal D}$ and allows to learn a perceptually rich latent codebook through a vector quantization bottleneck and an adversarial reconstruction loss~\cite{Oord2017NeuralDR}.
-A trained VQGAN is then used to compress the images to much lower resolution feature maps.
-That is, $z = {\cal E}(x) \in \mathbb{R}^{c\times \frac{H}{f} \times \frac{W}{f}}$, where $x \in \mathbb{R}^{3\times H \times W}$.
-Commonly used values for $c$ are 4 or 8 and for $f$ are 8 or 16, which means that a $256 \times 256$ image can be compressed to up to $16 \times 16$.
-Following \cite{rombach2022high}, we let the decoder ${\cal D}$ absorb the quantization layer and work in the pre-quantized latent space.
-Further in the paper, when referring to video frames we always assume that they are encoded in the latent space of a pretrained VQGAN.
+We introduce the main steps to train and use \methodName.
+First, as described in sec.~\ref{sec:encoding} we use a per-frame perceptual autoencoder to reduce the dimensionality of data.
+Since the encoding is per-frame and thus the reconstruction error could be temporally inconsistent, we improve the quality of a generated video by also introducing an optional small autoregressive refinement step in the decoding network.
+Second, we train a denoising model via flow matching in the space of encoded frames with our distributed conditioning.
+Moreover, we accelerate the video generation by introducing a \warm procedure.

 \textbf{Training.} We adapt Flow Matching~\cite{lipman2022flow} to video prediction by letting the learned vector field $v_t$ condition on the past context frames.
-Furthermore, following the idea from~\cite{watson2022novel}, we randomize the conditioning at each denoising step and reduce the size of the context the network has to deal with to only 2 frames.
-This results in a very simple training procedure, which is described in Algorithm \ref{alg:training}.
-Given a training video $\mathbf{x} = \{x^{1}, \dots, x^{m}\}$, we randomly sample a target frame $x^{\tau}$ from it as well as a random timestep $t \sim U[0, 1]$.
-This allows us to draw a sample from the corresponding conditional probability distribution $x \sim p_t(x \,|\, x^{\tau})$ and to calculate the target vector field $u_t(x \,|\, x^{\tau})$ using \eqref{eq:u}.
-We then sample another index $c$ uniformly from $\{1, \dots, \tau - 2\}$ and use $x^{c}$ as condition.
-Besides this, we always feed $x^{\tau-1}$ as a reference for the model.
-Later in the paper, we show that the usage of the reference is crucial for the network to learn the motion, since 1 context frame carries only very little information about the motion.
-The vector field regressor network $v_t$ is then trained to minimize the following objective:
+Furthermore, we randomize the conditioning at each denoising step to only 2 frames.
+This results in a very simple training procedure, which is described in Algorithm~\ref{alg:training}.
+Given a training video $\mathbf{z} = \{z^{1}, \dots, z^{m}\}$ (pre-encoded with VQGAN), we randomly sample a target frame $z^{\tau}$ and a random (diffusion) timestep $t \sim U[0, 1]$.
+We can then draw a sample from the conditional probability distribution $z \sim p_t(z \,|\, z^{\tau})$ and calculate the target vector field $u_t(z \,|\, z^{\tau})$ using eq.~\eqref{eq:u}.
+We then sample another index $c$ uniformly from $\{1, \dots, \tau - 2\}$ and use $z^{c}$, which we call \emph{context frame}, together with $z^{\tau-1}$, which we call \emph{reference frame}, as the two conditioning frames.
+Later, we show that the use of the reference is crucial for the network to learn the scene motion, since one context frame carries very little information about such motion.
+The vector field regressor $v_t$ is then trained to minimize the following objective